matthewm04/Pizza-Ordering-App/README.md

 #######################################################################################

+You can play around and pretend-order a pizza by getting the .exe file.

-If you want to run this application, you will have to build this one yourself.
-It should be pretty easy, though.
-Just build it in a recent version of Visual Studio and run it.
-Be sure to include all the files in this repo in the same folder and open the .sln file to build.
+If you want to run this application, just build it in a recent version of Visual Studio and run it.
+Be sure to include all the files in this repo (except for the .exe) in the same folder and open the .sln file to build.

 #######################################################################################